cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 my $endp = $ARGV[4]; # Endpoint.
 {% endhighlight %}

 From here each variable can be used in a script.
 (Technically each $ARGV[] variable can be used as well.
 I've written it out here for clarity.)
 I have included an alternative to clean up and minimize code clutter.

-The string that is used to genearate a useable "url" is:
+The string that is used to generate a useable "URL" is:

 {% highlight bash %}
 "https://$user\:$pass\@$host\:$port\/$endp"